 My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during my audit I identified one deficiency in internal control that I consider to be a material weakness listed as item 2020-1 on the accompanying Schedule of Findings and Questioned Costs.
-Other material weaknesses may exist that have not been identified.
+Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
+However, material weaknesses may exist that have not been identified.